Early Adopters: First 20 receive 20% off with 1 year technical support.

 Status Codes

 RogueDB adheres strictly to the industry-standard gRPC Status Code specification.
-Additional context are provided in the error message.
+Additional contexts are provided natively directly inside the standard error message payload stream.

-Every rejection follows a binary structure: a Code for programmatic logic and a Details string for human-led correction.
+Every rejection follows a binary structure: a Code for programmatic routing logic and a Details string for human-led system infrastructure correction.

 1. The Response Contract

-Regardless of the protocol used (gRPC or REST), the database returns a standardized response consisting of two parts:
+Regardless of the protocol used (gRPC or REST), the database engine streams back a standardized response envelope consisting of two parts:

 Status Code